William Blake: Career

-Marriage

-In 1781 Blake met Catherine Boucher when he was recovering from a relationship that had culminated in a refusal of his marriage proposal.
-He recounted the story of his heartbreak for Catherine and her parents, after which he asked Catherine: "Do you pity me?"
-When she responded affirmatively, he declared: "Then I love you".
-Blake married Catherine – who was five years his junior – on 18 August 1782 in St Mary's Church, Battersea.
-Illiterate, Catherine signed her wedding contract with an X. The original wedding certificate may be viewed at the church, where a commemorative stained-glass window was installed between 1976 and 1982.

-Later, in addition to teaching Catherine to read and write, Blake trained her as an engraver.
-Throughout his life she proved a valuable aid, helping to print his illuminated works and maintaining his spirits throughout numerous misfortunes.
+Early work

 Around 1783, Blake's first collection of poems, Poetical Sketches, was printed.
 In 1784, after his father's death, Blake and former fellow apprentice James Parker opened a print shop.
 They began working with radical publisher Joseph Johnson.
 Johnson's house was a meeting-place for some leading English intellectual dissidents of the time: theologian and scientist Joseph Priestley; philosopher Richard Price; artist John Henry Fuseli; early feminist Mary Wollstonecraft; and English-American revolutionary Thomas Paine.
 Along with William Wordsworth and William Godwin, Blake had great hopes for the French and American revolutions and wore a Phrygian cap in solidarity with the French revolutionaries, but despaired with the rise of Robespierre and the Reign of Terror in France.
 That same year, Blake composed his unfinished manuscript An Island in the Moon (1784).

 Blake illustrated Original Stories from Real Life (2nd edition, 1791) by Mary Wollstonecraft.
 Although they seem to have shared some views on sexual equality and the institution of marriage, no evidence is known that would prove that they had met.
-In Visions of the Daughters of Albion (1793), Blake condemned the cruel absurdity of enforced chastity and marriage without love and defended the right of women to complete self-fulfillment.
+In Visions of the Daughters of Albion (1793), Blake condemned the cruel absurdity of enforced chastity and marriage without love and defended the right of women to complete self-fulfilment.

 From 1790 to 1800, William Blake lived in North Lambeth, London, at 13 Hercules Buildings, Hercules Road.
-The property was demolished in 1918, but the site is now marked with a plaque.
+The property was demolished in 1918, but the site is marked with a plaque.
 A series of 70 mosaics commemorates Blake in the nearby railway tunnels of Waterloo Station.
 The mosaics largely reproduce illustrations from Blake's illuminated books, The Songs of Innocence and of Experience, The Marriage of Heaven and Hell, and the prophetic books.